2020 Best Colleges & Universities for Animation

 Degree: BFA in Animation/Illustration

 Montclair State University’s BFA in Animation/Illustration is considered a pre-professional degree where students will study digital illustration, 2D and 3D animation, cartooning, character design, screenwriting for animation, texture mapping, and much much more.
-Students have access to a wide variety of studios, including a Product/Design Studio and Drawing Studio.
+Students have access to various studios, including a Product/Design Studio and Drawing Studio.

 Degree: BS and BFA in Film & Television, Concentration in Animation